jaymorelli96/jaymorelli/content/about.md

 - Wine 🍷: Herdade do Sobroso Grande Reserva is a personal favorite
 - Cocktail 🥃: Negroni
 ## Skills and Expertise
-I have a strong focus on Go, investing considerable time in understanding its internals, making it my primary programming language.
+Go is my go-to programming language.
+It's where I put most of my effort and attention to really understand how it works.

-Beyond that, I consider myself a well-rounded software engineer with proficiency across diverse areas:
+Beyond that, I consider myself a well-rounded software engineer with knowledge across diverse areas:

 {{<html>}}
     <div class="f">